attack-monkey/App-Wide-Functional-JS/README.md

 - It's also fine to dynamically build a static file at the start of application run time.
 So long as the application then treats the result as static.

 ### Meta-state
 Finally, it's ok to have meta-state within a closure, or object.
-Meta state can for example be a map of callbacks, used in a subscription.
+Meta state can for example be a map of callbacks, used in a subscription, and in the following example an id counter as well.
+Note that real state isn't actually stored in the object.

 ```javascript